-Apart from the rectification, the model we used to demonstrate the two-stage architecture learns only linear relationships.
-However, this is not to say that one could not use in its place a model that learns non-linear relationships.
+Apart from the rectification, the function approximators we used to demonstrate the two-stage VFA architecture learn primarily linear relationships.
+However, this is not to say that one could not use in their place models that learn non-linear relationships.
 In fact, it will be necessary to have non-linear predictive abilities for specific combinations of features (e.g., XOR or AND cases).
-Here, the rectified linear model was used to demonstrate the advantage of our 2-stage structure.
-Non-linear models that are used in its place must also rectify their output, even during learning.
-For example, the use of SVR without rectification for the partial dataset, but in the two-stage architecture, gives the same results as shown in SV-P. Such rectification is non-native to most regression models.
-One exception is Dual Pathway Regression \cite{ConnorTrappenberg_2013}.
-Unlike LMS, which integrates inhibitory features by summing their effects with excitatory features, it multiplies the excitatory feature sum by a factor between zero and one, which is smaller for greater inhibitory feature sums.
-As a result, inhibition can only shrink predictions, not make them negative.
-This model is better than LMS at eliminating the effects of irrelevant features and can capture certain non-linear relationships when appropriately extended \cite{Connor_2013}.
-In the present experiment, it gives the correct predictions without modification when embedded in the two-stage architecture for both the full and partial datasets.
+Importantly, non-linear function approximators that are used in the two-stage architecture must also rectify their output to enjoy its benefits.
+However, such rectification is non-native to most function approximators and would have to be carefully incorporated.

-The input representation which would best support the two-stage architecture is likely a hierarchical one.
-The best deep learning representations here would seem to be those with varying-levels feature complexity that correlate with the primary reinforcers meaningful to the agent.
+The input representation that would best support the two-stage architecture is likely a hierarchical one.
+The best deep learning representations would seem to be those with varying-levels of feature complexity, with specific features that correlate with either rewards or punishments meaningful to the agent.
 For the thirsty agent, a low-level bank of edge-detectors would seem sufficient to identify a pool or puddle with numerous ripples.
 In the case of a calm pool, however, a very high-level representation that captures the mirror-like effect of the water would be more discriminative.
-A hierarchical representation affords such varying levels of complexity and thus would seem to effectively support the prediction of future reinforcements.
+A hierarchical representation affords such varying levels of complexity and thus would seem to effectively support the prediction of future reinforcements or omission thereof.